In your opinion, you have watched a film or downloaded an e-book on the internet perfectly legally – and now you've been sent a massive fine?

-Even people who have consumed or downloaded content totally legally in the internet can be confronted with warnings.
-Fraudsters can often (illegally) find out the IP addresses from which certain pages have been selected and subsequently identify the associated email or postal addresses.
+Even people who have consumed or downloaded content totally legally on the Internet can be confronted with warnings.
+Fraudulent companies can often (illegally) find out the IP addresses from which certain pages have been selected and subsequently identify the associated email or postal addresses.
 That's how users often receive threatening letters informing them that criminal proceedings will follow because they have violated copyright law.